-Participant Contributions made by certain highly compensated participants may be limited under the Code rules.
+The aggregate contributions made by participants may not exceed contribution limitations set forth in the Code.
 Tax-deferred and Roth 401(k) contributions by any participant under the Plan and any other qualified cash or deferred arrangement were limited to \$18,000 (\$24,000 if over age 50 by year-end) in 2016.